strinsberg/dgsl-text-adventure-engine/README.md

 This program is an extension of a C++ text adventure game that myself and Max Niu created in the spring of 2019 at the University of Lethbridge.
 I have taken parts of the design and ported them to Python 3 and made it possible to load game information from json files.
 I then wrote the companion world editor to facilitate world construction and editing.

 ## Status
+New development is on hold (Dec 2019) as I continue University, possibley indefinately.

 The Engine can be used to play the test world *Disaster on the Good Ship Lethbridge*.
-There is no ability to save or load a game.
-I hope to continue adding features and tweaking things when I have time.
-While things are relatively stable right now, there are almost certainly still bugs.
-Also, everything is still open to change in ways that break older versions.
+There is currently no way to save or load a game.

-The World Editor is functional, but lacks the necessary documentation to be useful creating custom worlds at this time.
-When the engine is stable I will move on to getting the editor documented and working so custom worlds can be created.
-This is after all the primary purpose of the project.
+Creating custom worlds is not really feasible yet.
+The DGSL World editor is working, but without documentation on what things can be done or how these things can be done, it is not really useable.

 ## Contents